-ServSafe certifies food safety managers through an independently developed certification exam, which follows standards adopted by the Conference for Food Protection.
+ServSafe food safety independently developed a certification exam, which follows standards adopted by the Conference for Food Protection.

 The Conference for Food Protection also collaborates with the FDA to develop the Food Code.

 THE PURPOSE OF THIS GUIDANCE IS TO BUILD ON THE ALREADY ESTABLISHED BEST PRACTICES AND REQUIREMENTS AVAILABLE that address specific health and safety concerns related to the spread of COVID-19, and to put those protocols into practice as state and local officials begin to open communities and businesses.